 Folders and sub-directories are chosen using the Browse feature at the bottom of the Hot Folder screen.
 When you choose a folder, SoftRIP will automatically include any sub-directories already in the root folder, creating job hierarchies that are multiple levels deep.

-Check this box to remove all print queue entries generated by the Server after printing.
-These features are essential if you are operating with limited disk space.
+Check this box to remove all Print Queue entries generated by the Server after printing.
+This feature is essential if you are operating with limited disk space.

 This button launches the Configuration screen (Illustration 2) which lists your folder hierarchy for the current print unit.